iamrajrp/Projects/Cab Company Investment Analysis/read.md

 This project presents a comprehensive exploratory data analysis (EDA).
 The goal was to assist a simulated client (XYZ) in choosing between two competing cab companies for potential investment.

-Over **849,000+ records** across **four datasets** were cleaned, merged, and analyzed to extract key business insights using Python and data visualization techniques.
+Over **849,000+ records** across **four datasets** were cleaned, merged, and analysed to extract key business insights using Python and data visualization techniques.

 ## 🧠 Objectives
 - Determine which cab company offers better profitability and customer engagement